The Aspiring Solopreneur

 Matt Theriault:

-The the margin is super small because you're jumping from market to market, and you're you're the just the man amount of money has to be spent to get people actually in the audience.
+The margin is super small because you're jumping from market to market, and just the amount of money that has to be spent to get people actually in the audience.
 And then you got 14, 15 people on the team, so you got plane tickets every single week.
 You got hotels.
 The margin is really small.
 And so that kinda leading me to this point that when COVID caused us to reset everything, it was like, okay.

 Matt Theriault: